 Beware the Pitfalls

-In addition to personalization taking considerable effort to execute successfully, there are many ways to stumble.
+In addition to eCommerce personalization taking considerable effort to execute successfully, there are many ways to stumble.
 Two stand out clearly:

 Pitfall #1: Never cross the line.